HarshaYeluru/ATC_round1/README.md

 # ATC Round 1 - Kubernetes

+## Environment
+- The current setup is run on Azure cloud shell
+- Code is present in ATC_round1 repository
+- Scripts are developed in Python3
+- Manifest files are developed in YAML

 ## Step-01: Cluster creation
 - Clone the repository and go to the ATC_round1 directory
 - Execute the script with help option to see required arguments